garrandall/popular-music-data/tracks/hot-shower-chance-the-rapper-madeintyo-dababy.md

 And my lawyer say it's urgent, I'ma call him in a hour

-Dude, I just called the plug and his phone was unplugged I was lookin' at Doug like "Ooh, ooh, ooh"
+Dude, I just called the plug and his phone was unplugged I was lookin' at Doug like "Oh, oh oh
 Dude, that shit don't even make no fucking sense
 Like having fuckin' arguments for payin' 50 extra cents for barbecue Saucing on the workers at McDonald's